loculus-project/loculus/docs/src/content/docs/for-administrators/my-first-loculus.md

 :::note[System requirements]
 This tutorial is intended for Linux.
-It has been tested on a fresh Ubuntu installation running on a DigitalOcean droplet (though you will find it simpler if you are able to run it locally)
+It has been tested on a fresh Ubuntu installation running on a DigitalOcean droplet (though you will find it simpler if you are able to run it locally.)

 Loculus has considerable resource requirements.
 We would recommend at least 6 GB of RAM and 6 cores for even this test deployment.
 :::